 Any role play involving the theme or suggestion of rape is explicitly prohibited.

-Any complaints should be issued to a staff member.
-Staff will immediately investigate the complaint and deal with the offender based on the severity of the offense.
-False claims are unacceptable.
-Repeat offenders will not be allowed to attend future events.
+Violations of the Code of Conduct and other complaints should be reported to a staff member immediately.
+Staff will investigate the complaint and deal with the offender based on the severity of the offense.
+Most offenses will result in a verbal warning for the first offense followed by a ban.